-Short- and medium-term minor adverse effects to climate would be expected under the Proposed Action.
+Short- and medium-term, minor, small extent, probable, adverse effects to climate change and sustainability would be expected under the Proposed Action.
 Short-term effects would be due to heavy vehicle emissions and the construction of facilities during site preparation, while medium-term effects would be due to heavy vehicle emissions and operation of facilities during mine operation and reclamation.
-The Proposed Action would not exceed major source thresholds outlined in the PSD regulations, generate emissions that would exceed the NAAQS at any nearby location, or contribute to a violation of any Federal, State, or local regulation associated with emissions, climate, or sustainability.
+The Proposed Action would not contribute to a violation of any Federal, State, or local regulation associated with emissions, climate, or sustainability.
+Overall, impacts would not be significant.

-Mine development activities that would affect air quality include the use of heavy equipment that creates exhaust emissions during construction and site preparation and the construction of facilities at the site.
-Particulate emissions levels from development activities would vary, and impacts off-site would depend on the construction location and the daily wind and weather.
+Mine development activities that would affect climate change include the use of heavy equipment that creates exhaust emissions during construction and site preparation and the construction of facilities at the site.
+Impacts off-site would depend on the construction location and the daily wind and weather.
 Although some impacts would occur, they would be transitory, temporary, and controlled through BMPs described in Section 3.2, Air Quality.
-These effects would be less than significant.

-Mine operational activities would cause the emission of pollutants such as NO_x , CO, and SO_2 from the operation of facilities and exhaust emissions from heavy equipment, generators, personal vehicles, and other mobile equipment used on-site (i.e., small and medium trucks).
-The total direct and indirect emissions associated with the Proposed Action are outlined in Section 3.2, Air Quality.
-A detailed breakdown of mine operational emissions is in Appendix B.
+Emission of pollutants such as NO_x , CO, and SO_2 would occur during operation of facilities due to exhaust emissions from heavy equipment, generators, personal vehicles, and other mobile equipment used on-site (i.e., small and medium trucks).
+The Proposed Action would use an estimated 150,000 gallons of fuel per year (equal to 22.40 lbs of CO2e per gallon of diesel).
+Thus, approximately 1,680 tons of CO2e would be emitted from vehicle use each year.
+Other total direct and indirect emissions associated with the Proposed Action are outlined in Section 3.2, Air Quality.
+A detailed breakdown of mine operational emissions is included in Appendix B.